Key points

 Preparing for the end of caregiving

 While putting in place measures for your child, do also take time to consider your own personal needs and wishes.
-More information can be found here.
+Find out more on self-care for caregivers.

 Resources and support